Iasa-Global/btabok/pages/engagement_model/views.md

 at [iso-architecture.org](http://www.iso-architecture.org/42010/afs/frameworks-table.html).

-Each Viewpoint library has different strengths and they are targeted at different aspects of architecture description.
-Software intensive systems commonly use the following models:
+Each Viewpoint library has different strengths and they are targeted at different aspects of the architecture description.
+Software-intensive systems commonly use the following models:

 - Kruchten's 4 + 1 architecture view model